dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.59/_index.md

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

-### Display codes only present in physician queries in the Unassigned code pane
+### Display codes only present in physician queries in the Unassigned codes tree

 **CACTWO-7327** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-Codes that are added via the Pre and Post DRG computation within a [Physician Query](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/physicians-and-queries/) will now show in the [Unassigned Codes Pane](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/#unassigned-codes) if the codes are not present elsewhere on the account.
+Codes that are added via the Pre and Post DRG computation within a [Physician Query](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/physicians-and-queries/) will now show in the [Unassigned Codes Tree](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/#unassigned-codes) if the codes are not present elsewhere on the account.
 The codes will be identified with a question mark in front of them, and cannot be edited unless assigned to the account or added to a document.

 >[!note]
-> This fix only applies to sites using the Solventum encoder.
+> This fix only applies to sites using the Solventum encoder.s

 <hr style="height:1px;border-width:0;color:gray;background-color:black">